Minor in Education

 Department of Education

-The mission of the Department of Education is to develop - through research, service, and innovative teaching - reflective teachers and school leaders who are competent and caring lifelong learners.
-In addition to the mission statement, the Department of Education has four guiding principles that are used in development and delivery of all courses and programs.
+The mission of the Department of Education is to develop reflective teachers and school leaders who are competent and caring lifelong learners.
+Our faculty members are dedicated to our students, university, and community through our research, service, and innovative teaching.
+In addition to the mission statement, the Department of Education has four guiding principles used in development and delivery of all courses and programs.
 These principles are:

 - Rigorous mind